psu13/mutable-hakyll/posts/mechanics.md

 you _what happened_ and _where things go_.
 Classical mechanics seems to do this perfectly, right down to having an exact and satisfying connection between the mathematical model and what you observe in the real world.
 We get none of that in quantum mechanics.
-It is more like an anonymous computer program that always spits out the right answer for which you do not have the source code, so you can never reason about the exact mechanism by which the answer was generated.
+It is more like a computer program that always spits out the right answer but for which you do not have the source code, so you can't reason about the exact mechanism by which the answer was generated.

 In addition quantum mechanics appears to make you accept a world where the equations that tell you how systems evolve appear to be completely evolve one way (the smooth Schrödinger